 Maybe you’re starting a new business venture or developing your personal brand.
 Or, maybe you’re looking to update your company’s outdated website.
 Whatever the case, creating a new website can feel overwhelming, particularly without technical expertise or a budget for web developers.

-How to Make a Website
+How to Build a Website

-- Choose your platform
+- Choose your website platform.

-- Get a domain name and web hosting.
+- Get a domain name.

-- Choose a template for your site.
+- Choose a theme for your site.